dbierer/php-class-notes/php-iii-jan-2024.md

 # PHP Architect - Jan 2024

+W/out opcache: ~2.7
+with  opcache: ~2.5
+with JIT functio: ~0.75
+with JIT tracking: ~0.41

 ## Homework
+For Wed 31 Jan 2024
+* Lab: Docker Image Build
+  * Do all the labs in this section
+* Lab: Commit the Image
+* Lab: Docker Compose Labs
+  * Do all the labs in this section

 For Mon 29 Jan 2024
 * Lab: OpCache and JIT
 * Lab: Existing Extension